Looker Studio (Google Data Studio) Reports: The Ultimate Guide for Agencies and Marketers

 It saves time, aggregates, and visually presents all the needed data.

-Google Data Studio provides about 50 templates covering different data sources such as:
+Looker Studio provides about 50 templates covering different data sources such as:

 For example, the e-Commerce PPC template connects Google Analytics and Google Ads data sources but displays only those KPIs and metrics that best represent e-Commerce analytics.